-In reality, The Shed was a typical South London, overgrown backyard.
+In reality, The Shed was an actual shed in a typical overgrown backyard in South London.
 The restaurant didn’t exist.
-He staged photos featuring microwaved food freshly bought from Iceland – a top-tier supermarket known for its budget selection of frozen meals – his foot, and Gillette shaving foam as supposedly, mouth-watering crème chantilly.
+Butler staged photos featuring microwaved food freshly bought from Iceland – a budget supermarket known for its frozen meals – his foot, and Gillette shaving foam as supposedly mouth-watering crème chantilly.

 The hoax received significant media attention for exposing the main issues with the reputation economy.

-Case 2: Café La Java gets into the top of restaurant listings rankings with no food, owner shows ass to travel platform giant
+Case 2: Café La Java gets into the top of restaurant rankings despite not selling food, owner shows ass

-Café La Java in Saint-Malo, Brittany, is known for its amazing interior that’s filled with ornate chachkis and the café regularly attracts tourists from around the world.
+Café La Java in Saint-Malo, Brittany, is known for its amazing interiors filled with random trinkets and antiques, and the café regularly attracts tourists from around the world.

-But in June 2019, the café and its spirited owner got in front of the French headlines for something else.
-On Facebook, he posted a photo of him, butt-naked, in his restaurant, and wrote a lengthy caption against a certain travel platform.
+But in June 2019, the café and its spirited owner got into the French headlines for something else.
+On Facebook, he posted a photo of himself, butt-naked, in front of his restaurant, and wrote a lengthy caption calling out a certain travel platform.

-Café La Java got into the top of a travel platform’s restaurant listing rankings in Saint-Malo, Brittany thanks to fake food reviews from his customers, who were part of the ploy.
-The reviews included fake claims, such as La Java having “the best pig trotters in town” or that the café had “superb gastronomy”.
+Café La Java had risen to the top of a travel platform’s restaurant listing rankings in Saint-Malo, Brittany thanks to fake food reviews from his customers, who were part of the ploy.
+The reviews included fake claims, such as La Java having “the best pig trotters in town” and “superb gastronomy”.

-In the Facebook post, he mentioned how rating platforms function as a form of cowardice and went on to say:
+In the Facebook post, the owner mentioned how rating platforms function as a form of cowardice and went on to say:

-This post on Facebook received thousands of likes and shares, and served as a rallying cry against an exploitative ratings system that’s been harming businesses and costing them in the thousands.
+This post on Facebook received thousands of likes and shares, and served as a rallying cry against an exploitative ratings system which harms businesses and costs business owners thousands.